accellera-official/systemc.org/docs/events/cfp.md

 * Creating Virtual Prototypes and/or Digital Twins
 * Application of SystemC in industrial or research projects
 * Using SystemC beyond SoC (e.g., systems-of-systems modeling)
+* Heterogeneous modeling and simulation using SystemC and its extensions (e.g. AMS, TLM, CCI, etc)

 **Why present?**